Charles-Caïus Renoux: Legacy

 Italian Cloister (1825, private collection), possibly one of the seven paintings depicting each of the seven sacraments which were purchased from Renoux by his patron Alexandre du Sommerard.

 In 1838 Renoux was named a Knight of the Legion of Honor.

 His signature was among the 213 on a petition of 1840 demanding reform of the juried selection process for the annual Paris Salon, which many artists felt had become corrupted by favoritism and factional rivalries.

 Renoux died in Paris on 14 March 1846.

 Among his students at the Ecole des Beaux Arts were Augustin Bader, Narcisse Berchère, Antoine Drulin, Hector Hanoteau, Auguste-Leon Mellé, Jean-Gaspar Myeire, Philippe Rondé, and Henri-Gustave Saltzmann.
 He also taught Pierre-François Beauvallet, who became famous not as a painter but as an actor at the Comédie-Française.

 Renoux's continuing appeal to connoisseurs and collectors is explained by the art historian Jacques Thuillier:

 The romanticism of this painter does not turn to gloomy subjects or to the very intellectual pessimism then cultivated by so many poets.
 He keeps the alert frankness of an artist who finds in the spectacle of architecture and nature a sincere pleasure.…Few paintings combine so delicately the majesty of Gothic art, the melancholy of ruins and the serenity of a retreat preserved in the heart of nature.

 Renoux at auction

 A record for a Renoux painting was set by Interior of a Salon (1826), auctioned for $33,000 at Sotheby's in New York in 2006.
-More typical results include $8125 for Conversation in a Medieval Cloister (1825) in 2019, €6829 for Departing Hunt Party (1832) in 2016, €5460 for Ruines Animées de Personnages (1827[?]) in 2015, and €5000 for Prière dans l'Église (1826) in 2015.
+Les trois glorieuses: Le peuple franchit le Pont des Arts (c.
+1830) was auctioned for €20,000 at Osenet, Fontainbleu, in 2021.
+Other results include $8125 for Conversation in a Medieval Cloister (1825) in 2019, €6829 for Departing Hunt Party (1832) in 2016, €5460 for Ruines Animées de Personnages (1827[?]) in 2015, and €5000 for Prière dans l'Église (1826) in 2015.